telatin/blini/paper/paper2.md

 combined with a minimalist implementation, resulting in a scalable and easy to use utility.

+The performance benchmarks shown here demonstrate an over 5000 queries-per-second throughput on a 10GB reference dataset, while existing implementations took 30 seconds or over 30 minutes for a single query.
-The performance benchmarks shown here demonstrate a 300x speedup for search and a 4x speedup for clustering in comparison to existing implementations, as well as a reduced memory footprint, while search and clustering accuracy was maintained.
+For clustering, the speedup was 4x in comparison to existing implementations, as well as a reduced memory footprint, while clustering accuracy was maintained.

 One drawback is that Blini does not perform alignment, and instead uses an approximation for ANI.